rytc/console.log/README.md

 ## Description

+Console.log is a social media site to cater to web developers.

-Console.log was our 3rd group project for our web development bootcamp with UC Irvine.
+This was our 3rd group project for our web development bootcamp with UC Irvine.
 This fork is my redesign of the front end with a professional design and additional features.

 [Original project can be found here](https://github.com/g-broadhead/console.log)